How it works

 These options are available for communication.
 Not all health and care professionals will use these options so you will need to check with yours.

-You can create an NHS login and register for the Care Information Exchange now if you have been treated since 2018 at any of these nine hospitals: Charing Cross, Chelsea and Westminster, Hammersmith, Hillingdon, Mount Vernon, Queen Charlotte’s and Chelsea, St Mary’s, Western Eye and West Middlesex.
+You can create an NHS login and register for the Care Information Exchange now if you are treated at any of the hospitals in these North West London NHS trusts: Chelsea and Westminster, The Hillingdon Hospitals, Imperial College Healthcare and London North West University Healthcare.
 NHS Login is a national service for you to securely access digital health and care services, including the Care Information Exchange, with one username and password.

-You can also use the NHS app to access your Care Information Exchange record if your GP practice is in North West London.
+You can also use the NHS app to access your Care Information Exchange record if your GP practice is in a North West London or North East London borough.

 About this page